 Crankbait Rods:

-This rod is somewhat different from the other rods I’ve mentioned.
+This rod is somewhat different from the other versatile rods I’ve mentioned.
 Often this rod is a fiberglass rod and has much more flex in it than the composite or graphite rods do.
 I’ll use a medium-action, often shorter rod, for crankbait fishing.
 The advantage to using the crankbait rod is due to the fact that it gives the lure to the fish, meaning that when the bass comes up to the bait and attacks that bait, this type of rod will flex and allow the bass to get more of the lure in its mouth than a composite or a graphite rod will.
-Too, this allows the angler to use a softer hook set than when fishing a more stiff rod.
+Too, this allows the angler to use a softer hook set than when fishing with a more stiff rod.